SayakaIsBaka/LR2Arena/README.md

 - Random sync
 - Random flip
 - MD5 check between clients (meaning that both players have to start the same chart to play)
+- Database check (checks if the player has the selected chart, sends a message if they don't)

 ## Setup